Who was Felix Gonzalez-Torres?

 Untitled (Perfect Lovers) (1991) is one of his famous works.
 It consists of two clocks that start in synchronization.
 Slowly and expectedly, they fall out of time.
 This is caused by running out of batteries as well as the nature of the mechanism.

 The piece is a moving comment on his private life; it symbolizes the artist’s HIV positive partner Ross Laycock and his dawdling decline and inevitable death from AIDS.
-The two clocks represent two mechanical heartbeats, which are illustrative of the two lives ordained to fall out of sync and carry moving poetry about personal loss as well as the temporal nature of life.
+The two clocks represent two mechanical heartbeats, which are illustrative of the two lives ordained to fall out of sync and carry moving poetry about personal loss and the temporal nature of life.

 Don’t be afraid of the clocks, they are our time, the time has been so generous to us … We conquered fate by meeting at a certain time in a certain space … we are synchronized, now forever.
 I love you.